Skip to content

 When you travel with someone steeped in select grievance, a gentle, loving persuasion eventually gives way to containment: kindness, limits, and exit routes — for a time.
 This is a short field guide from one fraught trip: how to stay humane, set boundaries, and leave without rancour when conversation turns into performance.

-I have never seen what is called “Western” as inherently superior, and still do not.
+I have never seen “Western” culture as inherently superior, and still do not.
 I do not know why anyone assumes otherwise.
 Had they asked, I would have given an honest, straightforward opinion.
 We should strive to offer non-judgmental space for improvisatory opinions with travel partners.
 They took little time to offer empathy or consider another point of view — a pitiable lack of curiosity despite philosophical education.

-I stayed calm and offered terse, unserious, even sarcastic replies, having already mapped their bigotries and games.
+I stayed calm and offered terse, unserious, even sarcastic replies, having already mapped their patterns and games.
 They were self-involved and saw conversation as another dais for grand moralizing, as if channelling the very ill-defined “West” they caricatured.

 By the third day, I stopped trying to reason altogether.
 Repetition breeds clarity: when every idea circles the same drain of grievance, silence becomes a form of interpersonal self-preservation.

-These outbursts repeated throughout the trip, along with requests for professional contacts.
+These patterns repeated throughout the trip, along with requests for professional contacts.
 It is dispiriting to meet those who treat others as transactions: ears to listen, networks to exploit, set pieces for later show-and-tell, or verbal and emotional punching bags for prejudices against whole regions of the world.
 This all unfolded during a birthday week that ended with my father’s funeral.
 They knew.
 Why the mendacity?
 I was celebrating life, mourning death, and turning a page in a new region with someone entirely new.
 They chose to abandon fundamental charity toward a person sharing space and time with them.

 By the end, I gained a vital travel lesson: choose companions carefully, disengage when necessary, maintain a kindly composure, and keep firm boundaries that allow forgiveness without forgetting.
 The door is open.
 Listening without illusion is a discipline: to hear a worldview collapse under its own echo and stay kind anyway.

-They saw themselves as apart and me as a type; I saw both of us as just people.
-My refrain, to remind them of my individuality and vulnerability, was simple: “I’m just a person.”
+They saw themselves as apart and me as a type.
+I saw both of us as just people.
+My refrain, to remind them of my individuality and vulnerability, was simple: “I am just a person.”
+That was the point I kept returning to, against every reduction into stereotype.

 Last updated May 3, 2025.
 These terms govern all In Sight Publishing content—past, present, and future—and supersede any prior notices.In Sight Publishing by Scott Douglas Jacobsen is licensed under a Creative Commons BY‑NC‑ND 4.0; © In Sight Publishing by Scott Douglas Jacobsen 2012–Present.
 All trademarksperformancesdatabases & branding are owned by their rights holders; no use without permission.
 Unauthorized copying, modification, framing or public communication is prohibited.
 External links are not endorsed.
 Cookies & tracking require consent, and data processing complies with PIPEDA & GDPR; no data from children < 13 (COPPA).
 Content meets WCAG 2.1 AA under the Accessible Canada Act & is preserved in open archival formats with backups.
 Excerpts & links require full credit & hyperlink; limited quoting under fair-dealing & fair-use.
 All content is informational; no liability for errors or omissions: Feedback welcome, and verified errors corrected promptly.
 For permissions or DMCA notices, email: scott.jacobsen2025@gmail.com.
 Site use is governed by BC laws; content is “as‑is,” liability limited, users indemnify us; moral, performers’ & database sui generis rights reserved.